sc-ventures/cloudbreak-documentation/docs/os-launch.md

 3. Import the new image into your OpenStack:

     <pre><small>glance image-create --name "$CB_LATEST_IMAGE_NAME" --file "$CB_LATEST_IMAGE" --disk-format qcow2 --container-format bare --progress</small></pre>

+4. Perform steps 1-3 for the second image cb-hdp-26-1803011524.img.

-After performing the import, you should be able to see the Cloudbreak image among your OpenStack images.
+After performing the import, you should be able to see the images among your OpenStack images.

 ### Launch the VM